fonticode/Privacy-aware-Mobility-Modeling/README.md

 This repository contains the code for the study:

-GANs for Privacy-aware Mobility Modeling by Ivan Fontanaotnana, Marc Langheinrich, and Martin Gjoreski.
+GANs for Privacy-aware Mobility Modeling by Ivan Fontana, Marc Langheinrich, and Martin Gjoreski.